federicopf/contabilizzami/README.md

   All account types are managed from a single view with filterable types and status.

 - 🧩 **Modular structure**
-  Easy to extend with new features, categories, reports, and more.
+  Clean architecture with service layer and dependency injection for easy extension and maintenance.

 ---